With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreBlanchard Valley Hospital is a mental health treatment center in Findlay, OH, located at 1900 South Main Street, 45840 zip code area.
 Blanchard Valley Hospital provides hospital inpatient treatment.
-Blanchard Valley Hospital offers group therapy, behavior modification and psychotropic medication to young adults, adults and seniors 65 or older.
+Blanchard Valley Hospital offers group therapy, activity therapy and psychotropic medication to young adults, seniors 65 or older and adults.
 Blanchard Valley Hospital also supports people with serious mental illness.
-Additional services at Blanchard Valley Hospital consist of legal advocacy, diet and exercise counseling and integrated primary care services.
+Additional services at Blanchard Valley Hospital consist of diet and exercise counseling, family psychoeducation and integrated primary care services.

 Learn MoreLutheran Social Services Findlay Office is one of mental health facilities in Findlay, Ohio, located at 1701 Tiffin Avenue, 45840 zip code.
 Lutheran Social Services Findlay Office provides outpatient treatment.
-Lutheran Social Services Findlay Office provides cognitive behavioral therapy, individual psychotherapy and couples/family therapy to adults, young adults and seniors 65 or older.
+Lutheran Social Services Findlay Office provides cognitive behavioral therapy, couples/family therapy and individual psychotherapy to adults, young adults and seniors 65 or older.
 Additional services provided at Lutheran Social Services Findlay Office include assertive community treatment and chronic disease/illness management.

 Learn MoreWellspring Bellefontaine Union Station is a mental health clinic in Bellefontaine, OH, located at 613 Hamilton Street, Suite 9, 43311 zip code area.
 Wellspring Bellefontaine Union Station provides outpatient treatment.
-Wellspring Bellefontaine Union Station offers couples/family therapy, cognitive behavioral therapy and group therapy to young adults, children / adolescents and seniors 65 or older.
-Additional services offered at Wellspring Bellefontaine Union Station include family psychoeducation, suicide prevention services and court-ordered outpatient treatment.
+Wellspring Bellefontaine Union Station offers trauma therapy, cognitive behavioral therapy and individual psychotherapy to young adults, children / adolescents and seniors 65 or older.
+Additional services offered at Wellspring Bellefontaine Union Station include court-ordered outpatient treatment, family psychoeducation and suicide prevention services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.